aayush993/AWS-SAA-Notes/AWS Snowcone.md

 2. Snowcone SSD- 14 TB SSD

 Use this where snowball does not fit.
-Provide own battery and wire
+Provide your own battery and wire

 Can be sent offline or connect to internet and use [[AWS DataSync]] to send data.